cs684-umass/proj-group-09/assignment-3/readme.md

 * **A "Good Enough" Private Model is Achievable**: For a low-stakes application like internal HR analytics, the "Balanced DP-SGD" model with an F1 score of ~0.80 and a strong privacy guarantee (ε ≈ 2.6) is an excellent and practical outcome.
 This demonstrates the feasibility of building useful machine learning systems that respect user privacy.

 * **DP is a Practical and Effective Defense Against MIA**: The Membership Inference Attack provides a validation of DP's theoretical promise to an extent.
-The attack was reasonably successful on the non-private model but was less so on the DP-SGD model, with its accuracy dropping from 73% to 68%.
-It would be even lower with other parameters where the ε isn't as high as 8.
+The attack was reasonably successful on the non-private model but was less so on the DP-SGD model, with its accuracy dropping from 69% to 60%.
+It would be even lower with other parameters where the ε is lower.

 ### **Final Takeaways**